 How did you get into music?

 I grew up listening to music with my dad, who earned a living as a wedding singer.
 I would listen to tapes and songs over and over again to learn the lyrics and tag along to shows with him.
 Over the years I played in bands as a teenager and in college until some friends and I founded A Rooster for the Masses.
 We toured up and down the East Coast from 2004-2013 including major venues in New York City, but we were always glad to come home to Raleigh.

 How is Raleigh's music scene different than it was 10 years ago?

 Things are so much better now—everything we hoped for 10 years ago is happening!
 Now that PNC presents Wide Open Bluegrass and Hopscotch Music Festival are in place, our city has even more music for everyone.

 Back then, we didn't have Red Hat Amphitheater.
-We had to see outdoor shows in Moore Square, which was OK, but didn't have correct facilities and equipment to do a professional set.
+We had to see outdoor shows in Moore Square, which was OK but didn't have the correct facilities or equipment to do a professional set.
 Red Hat Amphitheater helped put Raleigh on the music industry's map, and now we're getting larger bands that would never have considered Raleigh before.

 Music venues 10 years ago were harder to come by...
 Now, you can "club hop" around downtown.
 You can catch an opening band at one venue, go around the block to see a headliner and hop on a Crank Arm Rickshaw to travel to another venue to see the closing band.
 National acts are coming to Raleigh like they never were before.
 We are officially on the radar.